What’s the main change you’ve made in the firm that will benefit clients?

 What does innovation mean to you and how can firms be better at it?

-What are the biggest challenges facing offshore firms?
+What are the biggest challenges facing firms in the offshore world?

-What do you do differently from your peers in the industry?
+What do you do differently from other offshore firms?

-What have you found is the best way to retain talent?
+What have you found is the best way to recruit and retain talent?

 What advice would you give to the next generation of partners ready to rise the ranks?